mholmboe/minff/x2top_hack/README.md

      -kt 500 \
      -ktH 110 \
      -aH 110 \
-     -dH 0.1
+     -dH 0.09572
    ```
    Key flags:
-   - `-ff minff` selects MINFF formatting and applies the MINFF defaults (bond distance output, MIN-only charge group, etc.).
+   - `-ff minff` selects MINFF formatting and applies the MINFF defaults (bond distance output, MIN-only charge group, etc.). `-ff custom` combines MINFF formatting with the supplied `-n2t` file, prints all detected bonds with distances, and emits `[ pairs ]`/`[ dihedrals ]` sections.
+   - `-ot itp` writes the molecule definition as a standalone `.itp` file (no `#include`, `[ system ]`, or `[ molecules ]` sections); omit or set to `top` for the traditional `.top` output.
    - `-n2t` points to your custom mapping file instead of the bundled force-field directory.
-   - `-pdbq yes` copies per-atom charges from the PDB B-factor column before the MINFF writer runs.
    - Adjust `-kb`, `-kt`, or `-ktH` if you need explicit force constants; otherwise the MINFF defaults (441050/500/110) are applied.
    - Optional refinements:
      - `-dH <nm>` forces hydrogen-involving bonds to use a chosen distance (and prints the corresponding force constant, defaulting to 441050 kJ mol⁻¹ nm⁻² if `-kb` is not set).
+     - `-dM <nm>` overrides the printed bond length (works for both minff and custom); omit or set to `-1` to keep the MINFF defaults.
+With `-ff custom`, skipping `-dM` prints every detected bond using its actual distance.
      - `-aH <deg>` overrides hydrogen-containing angles with a constant value (e.g. 110°) while leaving other angles geometry-derived.
+     - `-pdbq yes` copies per-atom charges from the PDB B-factor column before the MINFF writer runs.
+Optional of course.
+     - `-dM <nm>` overrides the printed bond length; omit or set to `-1` for the default MINFF formatting.
+With `-ff custom`, skipping `-dM` prints every detected bond using its actual distance.
      - When neither flag is used, `[ bonds ]` falls back to the compact MINFF format (`index index 1 ; type-type`).
-     - `-ot itp` writes the molecule definition as a standalone `.itp` file (no `#include`, `[ system ]`, or `[ molecules ]` sections); omit or set to `top` for the traditional `.top` output.

 4. **Review the output**:
-   - `structure.top` contains a MINFF-style `[ bonds ]` section (hydrogen-bearing bonds only, with bond distances), `[ angles ]` entries annotated with atom-type triplets, and a single charge group.
+   - `structure.top/.itp` contains a MINFF-style `[ bonds ]` section (hydrogen-bearing bonds only, with bond distances), `[ angles ]` entries annotated with atom-type triplets, and a single charge group.
-   - Note that the .top file can be edited into an .itp file.
-Make sure you understand how and why!
+   - Note that the .top file and the .itp file are very similar.
+Make sure you understand the differences!
    - If you also emitted an RTP file (`-r out.rtp`), it will reflect the same atom typing and updated charges.
 Not sure about this..

-5. **Proceed with GROMACS** – you can now combine the generated `.top` with other MINFF include files and continue with `gmx grompp`, `gmx mdrun`, etc., or edit it to extract the .itp part of the .top file to use it with other types of molecules in Gromacs.
+5. **Proceed with GROMACS** – you can now combine the generated `.top` or `.itp` filewith other MINFF include files and continue with `gmx grompp`, `gmx mdrun`, etc., or edit it to extract the .itp part of the .top file to use it with other types of molecules in Gromacs.

 ## Troubleshooting Tips